-The proposed project would involve the construction and subsequent operation of two new warehouse buildings, referred to as Warehouse 1 and Warehouse 2, within the 5.22 acre (202,261 square foot) property.
-Warehouse 1 would consist of 39,530 square feet of floor area including a 36,101 square feet of warehouse floor area and a 3,520 square foot office.
-Warehouse 2 would consist of 40,248 square feet of floor area including a 36,728 square feet of warehouse floor area and a 3,520 square foot office.
-The total floor area of the two buildings would be 79,778 square feet.
-The warehouses would consist of a single level with a maximum height of approximately 41 feet.
-Current conditions on the property include a desert scrub community showing signs of human disturbances.
-There are 34 Joshua Trees within the boundaries of the property.
+The proposed screening walls would have a height of 8 feet and could potentially be higher pending a determination of the Planning Commission.
+The biological resources on the site consist of a heavily desert scrub community typical of the area with grasses and shrubbery and one western Joshua Tree located in the northeast corner of the site.
 The dominant scenic views from the project site includes distant views of the San Bernardino and San Gabriel Mountains, located south, southwest and southeast of the site and the City.
 In addition, local views are already dominated by neighboring development and the nearby I-15 freeway.
 The proposed project shall be designed, constructed, and operated in accordance with General Plan Policy LU-8.5 of the Land Use Element, which requires all development within the City to "Adopt design standards that will ensure land use compatibility and enhance the visual environment by providing attractive, aesthetically pleasing development which is sensitive to the unique local characteristics of the Hesperia community."
 In accordance with City policy, the Applicant shall provide replacement landscaping or vegetation to disturbed areas consistent with the natural surroundings, and in accordance with City Municipal Code Section 16.24.150 (Subject Desert Native Plants) and County Codes 88.01.050 (Tree or Plant Removal Permits) and 88.01.060 (Desert Native Plant Protection).
 Pursuant to these codes, landscaping shall be selected and incorporated to be drought-tolerant and shall complement existing natural and manmade features, including the dominant landscaping of surrounding areas.

+Additionally, as part of the Mainstreet / Freeway Corridor Specific Plan, the project site is required to screen the parked vehicles and trailers to some degree.
+The proposed block walls or steel fencing would be designed to be as low as possible while maintaining screening coverage of the trailers as determined by the Planning Commission.
 Through compliance with the City General Plan and Municipal Code, the proposed project would minimize the contrast between project features and the surrounding Mojave Desert landscape and ensure adverse effects on scenic vistas remain less than significant.
 No mitigation is required.
 In addition, views from the mountains will not be obstructed.
-Once operational, views of the aforementioned mountains will continue to be visible from the public right-ofway.
+Once operational, views of the aforementioned mountains will continue to be visible from the public right-of-way.
 As a result, the impacts would be less than significant.